samarth9201/GitRead/readme.md

-- Fork the repo
+- Fork the repository.
-- Clone the repo.
+- Clone the repository.
+- cd GitRead.
-- Install requirements.
+- Install requirements using pip install -r requirements.txt
-- Make some changes to 'changes.py' file, push those changes.
+- Make some changes to 'changes.py' (Hello World --> Hello Universe) file, push those changes to GitHub.
 (To create first commit)
-- Get the commit hash from GitHub and pass it to get_dependencies.py
+- Get the commit hash(looks like 6a01d15c77a5a4aadeee659dd9a1f33dbf702802) from GitHub and pass it to get_dependencies.py
 - Pass the path of cloned repo to get_dependencies.py
 - Run the get_dependencies.py to get versions of dependencies
 - You can run the same code in your other project repositaries to get the versions of dependencies.